 The Project Link Office provides courses, advising and educational skills training to prepare alternative high school credential and ESL students to enter BCC degree and certificate programs.
-For more information, see Project Link on page 12.
+For more information, see Project Link on page 14.

-■ Tutorial Center (K-214)
+Tutorial Center (K-214)

-The Tutorial Center provides peer, professional and online tutoring; study skills workshops; and drop-in Help Centers in such areas as mathematics and writing.
+The Tutorial Center provides peer, professional and online tutoring, study skills workshops and drop-in Help Centers in such areas as mathematics and writing.
 This Center is an important support service to students at BCC.
-For more information, see Tutorial Services on page 26.
+For more information, see Tutorial Services on page 34.
+Please also see Writing Center on page 10.